kayouk/DPM/README.md

     python -m ipykernel install --user --name "dpm-coursework" --display-name "dpm-coursework"
     ```

-5. Start JupyterLab and open a notebook with table of contents (should look like [this](https://github.com/IlyaKisil/dpm-coursework/blob/master/notebooks/0_Table_of_contents.ipynb)).
+5. Start JupyterLab and open a notebook with table of contents.
 You can find it under the `notebooks` directory.

-## Reporting problems and issues

-Please use one of [these forms](https://github.com/IlyaKisil/dpm-coursework/issues/new/choose) which supports `markdown` text formatting.
-It would also be helpful if you include as much relevant information as possible.
-This could include screenshots, code snippets etc.
+、